fex-team/fis-plus/doc/command-line.md

 ###lights install

 Lights is a front end package management tool which can make it exceedingly simple to find, install and keep packages up-to-date.
 You can install fis demo, modules and other resources through lights.

-below is the output from lights --help
+Below is the output from lights --help

 ```
 Usage: lights <command>